 Assessment Methods.
 The evaluation of assessment methods shall consist of a review of the tools, procedures, and strategies used for measuring student learning, and providing timely and meaningful feedback to students.

-Standards should be based on the principle that the primary purpose of teaching assessment is to provide meaningful feedback to instructors.
-Assessment for administrative personnel purposes is a secondary goal.
+Eligible Courses: Eligible courses are designated as courses in PeopleSoft, have assigned instructors who are Fresno State employees, and that have at least three students enrolled who experience the course collectively.
+The following types of courses are not eligible for peer evaluation and/or student ratings:

+Independent study classes

+thesis and continuation units

+CalState Teach classes

 In assessing the teaching effectiveness of a faculty member, care should be taken to avoid bias based upon race, color, religion, national origin, ancestry, marital status, age, physical disability, mental disability, medical condition, veteran's status, sex, and sexual orientation.

-Departments should use multiple methods of assessment.

 Peer Evaluations